- Category: Inspiring Leaders

 Captain Parani: “Time, and commitment to write even when I didn’t feel like it.
 A good book requires years of research and writing.
 Working a high-pressure corporate role allows me to write only in the early hours of the morning and on weekends.
 But it has been worth the effort, and my family supported me every step of the way, though sometimes, (laughs) grudgingly.”

-Muriel: “How is it like for you, to live on the high seas and what did your experiences teach you about the seafaring life?”
+Muriel: “What is it like for you, to live on the high seas and what did your experiences teach you about the seafaring life?”

 Captain Parani: “My childhood dream was to become a sea captain, which I eventually did at the age of 29, becoming one of the youngest in a fleet of over a hundred ships.
 I was simply thrilled to be sailing the high seas.